 How to Request a Caller ID Name for Your Number

 We can manually set CNAM for your Talkroute virtual phone numbers anytime outside of a trial period.
-Simply contact us at support@talkroute.com, including the virtual phone number(s), name(s), and the account number associated with the number(s).
+Contact us at support@talkroute.com and include the virtual phone number(s), requested name(s), and the account number associated with the number(s).

-Please remember that CNAM is limited to 15 alphanumeric characters, a space, and a period.
+Remember that CNAM is limited to 15 alphanumeric characters, a space, and a period.
 Special characters are not permitted and the requested name should be directly related to the individual or business.
-If names are provided over the 15 character limit, only the first 15 characters will appear.
+If names exceed 15 characters, only the first 15 characters will appear.

 FAQ